 More than 4 million babies are born each year in the United States and the U.S. Census Bureau estimates 361,000 babies are born each day all over the world.
 While each baby and family situation is different, the need for good sleep for babies and toddlers remains important for all.
 Studies on baby sleep indicate that during the first year of life, babies will, on average, sleep from 10 to 18 hours a day.
-The Baby Sleep Site® receives over 500,000 visitors per month from over 200 countries (as of December 2014 and growing), which tells us many parents of babies and toddlers are looking for information to help their child sleep better.
+The Baby Sleep Site® receives over 1,000,000 unique visitors per month from over 200 countries, which tells us many parents of babies and toddlers are looking for information to help their child sleep better.

 Babies, toddlers and their parents who aren’t sleeping enough are out there–and most likely, they’re in your practice, presenting on a regular basis, asking your advice.
 How do you handle their questions?
 How do you decide what advice to give sleep-deprived parents?
 What about moms of multiples?
 Is mom at greater risk for postpartum depression if she isn’t sleeping?

 The Baby Sleep Site® believes in the importance of good sleep for all children, while at the same time recognizing that each child and family situation is different.
 We seek to provide comprehensive sleep solutions to all families while stressing safe sleep practices and healthy sleep guidelines.